lolepezy/rpki-prover/README.md

 Implementation of the RPKI relying party software with the focus on a reasonable compromise between resource utilisation and ease of introducing changes.

-At the moment it is only the daemon written in Haskell and there's some work planned for the UI.

 Some of the decisions about the architecture and general flow are documented in ./doc/*.md files.
 Issues are tracked here https://github.com/lolepezy/rpki-prover/issues

-Currently implemented features are
+Implemented features are

 - Fetching from both rsync and RRDP repositories
 - X509 validation and validation of EE certificates
 - Validation of resource sets, including support for RFC8360 "validation reconsidered"
 - Output of VRPs in CSV and JSON formats
 - Output of found problems
-- Cache cleanup, scheduled revalidation
+- Cache cleanup, scheduled revalidation, cache compaction, etc.
 - Support for RTR protocol, both version 0 and 1
 - Docker image
+- Basic UI for reporting metrics and found problems

 Current and future work
 - Adjustment to the latest RFC 6486-bis: rrdp -> rsync fallback, "failed fetch" concept
 - Static binaries (at least for linux)
 - SLURM support
-- Fancy UI

 There are two options to install the program:

-### Building from sources
+## Building from sources

 The instruction below is for linux, but it can work equally for \*BSD or Mac (Windows support is not planned or tested).